-Mr. Brian R. Mizzi sits on the Board of Directors of Mizzi Organisation and has over forty years of active service working within the organisation.
+Mr. Brian Mizzi sits on the Board of Directors of Mizzi Organisation and has over forty years of active service working within the organisation.
 He serves as Managing Director for The General Soft Drinks Co.
 Ltd., bottlers and distributors of Coca-Cola products in Malta, and has been actively involved since it was acquired by Mizzi Organisation.
-Mr. Mizzi is also Managing Director for Arkadia Marketing Ltd., one of Malta's leading shopping centres and a retail company and which incorporates The Valletta Market.
-Mr. Mizzi is also heavily involved in the tourism industry; he is the Managing Director for The Waterfront Hotel, as well as being a Director representing Mizzi Organisation's interests, on the board for Mellieha Bay Hotel and Kemmuna Ltd., owner of the Comino Hotel.
+Mr. Mizzi is also heavily involved in the tourism industry; he is the Managing Director for The Waterfront Hotel, as well as being a Director representing Mizzi Organisation's interests, on the board for Mellieha Bay Hotel.
 Also in Brian Mizzi's directorship portfolio is The Institute of English Language Studies Ltd. of which Mizzi Organisation is a substantial shareholder.

-Mr. Ftienne Sciberras
+Mr. Etienne Sciberras

-Etienne Sciberras is the Chief Risk Officer of MAPFRE MSV Life p.l.c.
+Mr. Etienne Sciberras is the Chief Risk Officer of MAPFRE MSV Life p.l.c.
 Mr. Sciberras is also responsible for the risk function of MAPFRE Middlesea p.l.c.
 Mr. Sciberras is a Fellow of the Chartered Certified Accountants and a Certified Public Accountant.
 He obtained an Honours Degree in Management from the University of Malta and is also a holder of the right to use the Chartered Financial Analyst® designation.